teo-lin/todo-express/README.md

 * **11x:** middleware: undetermined yet
 * **12x:** documentation: openApi / swagger
 * **13x:** others, I was thinking about testing, but that is pre-production.
 We'll see.

-So, as an example, version 072 will be a modular OOP .ts version, with all the functionalities up to 070 security - authentication added on top.

 # SETUP